sfomuseum/swift-text-emboss-cli/README.md

 Command line tool for extracting text from images using Apple's Vision framework.

-_`text-cli` is kind of a dumb name but I didn't actually think I would finish this on the first go.
+_`text-cli` is kind of a dumb name but I didn't actually think I would finish it on the first go and now it's the end of the day.
 This tool (and package) will probably be renamed._

+## Important

+This tool requires Mac OS 10.15 or higher.

 ## Example